andrew-johnson-4/andrew-johnson-4/README.md

 ### Work-Order Priorities

+* FAST Memory-Efficient Compiler (hopefully by the end of 2025-ish)
 * C Frontend to be mostly standards compliant + some common C extensions
 * LSTS to feel like a stable language
    * LSTS has lots of cool features (mission accomplished)